José M. Hernández

-José Moreno Hernández (born August 7, 1962) is an American engineer and former NASA astronaut.
+José Moreno Hernández (born August 7, 1962) is a Mexican-American engineer and astronaut.
 He currently serves as a Regent of the University of California.

-Hernández was assigned to the crew of Space Shuttle mission STS-128.
+Hernández was on the Space Shuttle mission STS-128 in August 2009.
 He also served as chief of the Materials and Processes branch of Johnson Space Center.
 Hernández previously developed equipment for full-field digital mammography at Lawrence Livermore National Laboratory.

 In October 2011, Hernández, at the urging of President Barack Obama, ran for Congress as a Democrat in California's newly redrawn 10th congressional district in the U.S. House of Representatives.
-He won the Democratic nomination, but lost the 2012 general election to freshman incumbent Representative Jeff Denham.
+He won the Democratic nomination but lost the 2012 general election to freshman Representative Jeff Denham.

+Hernández is the subject of the 2023 biopic A Million Miles Away in which he is portrayed by Michael Peña.

-Early life
+Early life and education

 Hernández was born in French Camp, California, but calls Stockton, California, his hometown.
-His family is from La Piedad, Michoacán, Mexico, with indigenous Purépecha roots.
-In an August 25, 2009, conversation with President Felipe Calderón of Mexico, Hernández stated that as a child, he lived half the year in La Piedad and half in the United States.
+His family is originally from La Piedad, Michoacán, Mexico.
+In August 25, 2009 a conversation with the President Felipe Calderón of Mexico, Hernández stated that as a child, he lived half the year in La Piedad and half in the United States.
 As a child, Hernández worked alongside his family and other farmworkers throughout the fields of California, harvesting crops and moving from one town to another.
 He attended many schools and didn't learn to speak English until he was 12.
-His first memory of space is about adjusting the television in order to watch the Apollo 17 mission in 1972.
+His first memory of space is about adjusting the television to watch the Apollo 17 mission in 1972.

 José Hernández participated in Upward Bound during high school, a Federal TRIO program that prepares students for college.
 He graduated from Franklin High School in Stockton.
+José Hernández was a first-generation college student who graduated with a bachelor's and master's degree.
+He earned a Bachelor of Science in electrical engineering from the University of the Pacific in December 1984 and "walked" in May of 1985.
+In 1986, Hernández earned an Master of Science in electrical and computer engineering from the University of California, Santa Barbara.
 While in college, he was involved in the Mathematics, Engineering, Science Achievement (MESA) program, an academic preparation program that provides support to students from educationally disadvantaged backgrounds so they can attain four-year degrees in science, technology, engineering or math (STEM) fields.

-He earned a B.S. in Electrical Engineering from the University of the Pacific in 1984.
-In 1986, Hernández earned an M.S. in electrical and computer engineering from the University of California, Santa Barbara.

 Engineering career

-Hernández worked from 1990 to 2004 at Lawrence Livermore National Laboratory in Livermore, California.
+Hernández worked from 1990 to 2001 at Lawrence Livermore National Laboratory in Livermore, California.
 While there, Hernández, along with a commercial colleague, developed the first full-field digital mammography imaging system.
 This invention aids in the early detection of breast cancer.